 Why Should I Be Concerned about Shell Companies?

-Shell companies in and of themselves are legal and in many cases they are used for legitimate reasons.
+A shell company is not inherently a concern but you should be concerned if you are dealing with one until you have thoroughly vetted them and they have passed your most stringent compliance checks.
+In and of themselves, they are legal and in many cases they are used for legitimate reasons.
 However, shell corporations are also commonly used as vessels for committing financial crimes, such as:

 Money laundering

-Money laundering is a form of financial crime that allows criminals to hide the profits of crime, or disguise the illicit sources of their wealth.
-Criminals do this by distributing money in such a way as to make it difficult to trace.
+Money laundering is a form of financial crime worth trillions annually, that allows criminals to hide the profits of crime, or disguise the illicit sources of their wealth.
+Essentially it takes physical dirty money/assets which are easily attributed to criminal activity, transfers it into digital funds in a banking system and sends it through a series of complex transactions until it can no longer be so.

 Illegal Business